ci-mustafa/applywise/README.md

 * About Page: Shares the mission and goals of ApplyWise, explaining how it empowers job seekers by enhancing their application management.
 ![About Page](static/images/readme_images/applywise-about-page.png)

+### Upcoming Features
+* Social Media Account Integration: Users will soon be able to create accounts and log in through social media platforms, making sign-up and login faster and easier.
+* User Interface Enhancements: Improvements to the UI for a more intuitive and visually appealing experience.
+* Email Reminders: Automated email notifications will remind users 15 days after applying to a job, helping them follow up on pending applications.